MistyCommunity/Documentation/src/content/misty-ii/rest-api/api-reference.md

 Closes the data stream from the Occipital Structure Core depth sensor.
 This command turns off the laser in the depth sensor and lowers Misty's power consumption.

+This command is not functional with the Misty II Basic Edition.

 **Important!** Always use this command to close the depth sensor data stream after using `StartSlamStreaming` and any commands that use Misty's Occipital Structure Core depth sensor.
 Note that Misty's 4K camera may not work while the depth sensor data stream is open.

 Endpoint: POST &lt;robot-ip-address&gt;/api/slam/streaming/stop

 Parameters

-- None
+* None

 Return Values

-- Results (boolean) - Returns `true` if there are no errors related to this command.
+* Results (boolean) - Returns `true` if there are no errors related to this command.

 ### StopTracking

 Stops Misty tracking her location.

+This command is not functional with the Misty II Basic Edition.

 {{box op="start" cssClass="boxed noteBox"}}
 **Note:** This command is currently in **Alpha**, and related hardware, firmware, or software is still under development.
 Feel free to use this command, but recognize that it may behave unpredictably at this time.